(Last updated: March 17, 2020)

 Passport Holders Who Can Enter Thailand Without a Visa

-The VISA EXEMPTION RULE allows tourists from 48* countries to enter without a visa.
-They are granted a stay of maximum 30 days but only if entering Thailand via an international airport.
-However, persons, entering through a land border checkpoint from neighboring countries will be granted a maximum stay of 15 days.
+The VISA EXEMPTION RULE allows tourists from 64 countries1 to enter Thailand without a visa.
+They are granted to stay a maximum of 30 days if they are entering Thailand via an international airport or entering through a land border checkpoint from neighboring countries.

-Under the new provisions of the VISA EXEMPTION RULE effective December 6, 2008, passport holders of 48* countries are entitled to enter Thailand under this rule provided that they meet the following criteria:
+Under the new provisions of the VISA EXEMPTION RULE and BILATERAL AGREEMENT effective December 31, 2016, passport holders of 55 countries are entitled to enter Thailand under this rule provided that they meet the following criteria:

-- They must have a confirmed return ticket to show that they are flying out of Thailand within 30 or 15 days of entry, as appropriate.
+They must have a confirmed return ticket to show that they are flying out of Thailand within 30 days of entry, as appropriate.
 Open tickets do not qualify.
-Travelling overland out of Thailand by train, bus, etc to Cambodia, Laos, Malaysia (including en route to Singapore), Myanmar, etc is not accepted as proof of exiting Thailand.
+Traveling over land out of Thailand by train, bus, etc to Cambodia, Laos, Malaysia (including en route to Singapore), Myanmar, etc may be accepted as proof of exiting Thailand.

 You may be asked to show your flight ticket on entering Thailand.
-If you do not possess a flight ticket to show you will be exiting Thailand within 30 or 15 days of entry you will be most likely to be refused entry.
+If you do not possess a flight ticket to show you will be exiting Thailand within 30 days of entry you will be most likely refused entry.

 A fee may be levied on persons entering Thailand under the VISA EXEMPTION RULE especially when entering through a land border in Southern Thailand.